-- Three faculty or staff members appointed by the chief academic officer of the college.

-- Three student members

-who are unfamiliar with the

-student or the complaint,

-appointed by the student

-activities coordinator.
-New

-students may be selected for

-each hearing.
-A college faculty

-or staff member appointed

-by the president to serve as

-committee chairperson will

-vote only in case of a tie.

-A new chairperson may be

-appointed for each hearing.

-- The student activities coordinator is an ex officio, non-voting member serving as an impartial observer to ensure that the student's rights are protected.

-Note: At least two faculty/staff members and two students, plus the chairperson must be present in order for the committee to conduct business.
+- 1. Three faculty or staff members appointed by the Chief Academic Officer of the college. - 2.
+Three student members who are unfamiliar with the student or the complaint, appointed by the student activities coordinator.
+New students may be selected for each hearing.
+A college faculty or staff member appointed by the president to serve as committee chairperson will vote only in case of a tie. - 3.
+The student activities coordinator is an ex officio, non-voting member serving as an impartial observer to ensure that the student's rights are protected.
+NOTE: At least two faculty/staff members and two students plus the chairperson must be present in order for the committee to conduct business.

-B. Procedures for Hearings Before the Judicial Committee:
+- B. Procedures for Hearings Before the Judicial Committee - 1.
+Procedural responsibilities of the Vice President of Student Services include the following:

-- A. Procedural responsibilities of the vice president of student services include the following: - The Judicial Committee must meet after receipt of a request for a hearing, unless the student (the defendant) requests additional time.
-Prior to the date set for the hearing, the vice president of student services shall send a certified letter to the student's last known address providing the student with the following information: - A restatement of the charge or charges. - The time and place of the hearing. - A statement of the student's basic procedural rights.
+The Judicial Committee must meet after receipt of a request for a hearing, unless the student (the defendant) requests additional time (not to exceed five (5) days).
+At least two (2) working days prior to the date set for the hearing, the Vice President of Student Services shall send a certified letter to the student's last known address providing the student with the following information:

-- B. Basic procedural rights of students include the following: - The right to counsel.
+- a.
+A restatement of the charge or charges. - b.
+The time and place of the hearing. - c.
+A statement of the student's basic procedural rights. - 2.
+Basic procedural rights of students include the following: - a.
+The right to counsel.
 The role of the person acting as counsel is solely to advise the student.
-The counsel shall not address. the committee.
-If the student opts to bring counsel, the student must inform the vice president of student services of this intention when the request for the hearing is filed.
-If the student brings counsel to the hearing without so informing the vice president of student services, the committee chairperson will give the student the option of proceeding without counsel or postponing the hearing. - The right to request that the committee chairperson disqualify any member of the committee for prejudice or bias.
-If a member is disqualified, the committee must still have five members (see note below VII.
-A.) 4.) to conduct business.
-Additionally, if a faculty or staff member is the defendant, the faculty or staff member also has the right to request that a committee member be disqualified for prejudice or bias.

-- The right to present evidence (including witnesses). - The right to face the person(s) bringing the charge(s). - The right to hear witnesses on behalf of the person bringing the charges. - The right to testify or to refuse to testify without such refusal being detrimental to the student. - The right to appeal the decision of the committee to the president who will review the official record of the hearing.
-The appeal must be in writing and it must be made after completion of the hearing. - C. The conduct of the committee hearings is as follows: - Hearings before the committee shall be confidential and shall be closed to all persons except the following: - The student (absence of the student will result in adjournment of the hearing and no further action will be taken).
+The counsel shall not address the committee.
+If the student opts to bring counsel, the student must inform the Vice President of Student Services of this intention when the request for the hearing is filed.
+If the student brings counsel to the hearing without so informing the VP of Student Services, the committee chairperson will give the student the option of proceeding without counsel or postponing the hearing. - b.
+The right to request that the committee chairperson disqualify any member of the committee for prejudice or bias.
+If a member is disqualified the committee must still have five members (see note below VII.
+A. 4.) to conduct business.
+Additionally, if a faculty or staff member is the defendant, the faculty or staff member also has the right to request that a committee member be disqualified for prejudice or bias. - c.
+The right to present evidence (including witnesses). - d.
+The right to face the person(s) bringing the charge(s). - e.
+The right to hear witnesses on behalf of the person bringing the charges. - f.
+The right to testify or to refuse to testify without such refusal being detrimental to the student. - g.
+The right to appeal the decision of the committee to the president who will review the official record of the hearing.
+The appeal must be in writing and it must be made after completion of the hearing. - 3.
+The conduct of the committee hearings is as follows: - a.
+Hearings before the committee shall be confidential and shall be closed to all persons except the following: - (1) The student. (absence of the student will result in adjournment of the hearing and no further action will be taken.)